AdobeDocs/commerce-operations.en/help/performance/application-server.md

 >[!NOTE]
 >
-> Ensure that all custom settings you may have in root `.magento.app.yaml` appropriately migrated to `application-server/.magento/.magento.app.yaml`.
-Once `application-server/.magento/.magento.app.yaml` file added to your project you should maintain it in addition to the root one.
+> Ensure that all custom settings that you have in the root `.magento.app.yaml` file are appropriately migrated to the `application-server/.magento/.magento.app.yaml` file.
+Once the `application-server/.magento/.magento.app.yaml` file is added to your project, you should maintain it in addition to the root `.magento.app.yaml` file.
-> For example, in case you need to [configure rabbitmq](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/service/rabbitmq) or [manage web properties](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/app/properties/web-property) you should add same configuration to `application-server/.magento/.magento.app.yaml` as well.
+> For example, if you need to [configure rabbitmq](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/service/rabbitmq) or [manage web properties](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/app/properties/web-property) you should add the same configuration to `application-server/.magento/.magento.app.yaml` as well.

 ### Deploy Application Server on Cloud Starter